erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 Send an email with the attachment by `mutt` and `msmtp` to *Kindle*.

 Then I need to integrate all those scripts with a `shell` file.
-The `shell` file will be excuted every day with `crontab`.
+The `shell` file will be executed every day with `crontab`.

 ```sh
 #!/bin/bash